 That connection continues through the European invasion of Australia where the stars were used to navigate through this hostile and unfamiliar land.
 In July 1969, the Parkes Observatory in the Central West of NSW played an integral role in receiving and broadcasting the images of the moon walk around the world.

-The 20th July 2019 marks the 50th Anniversary of the Apollo 11 mission and the first moon landing and the first moon walk by Neil Armstrong and Buzz Aldrin.
-To celebrate this milestone and the important connection of our region to the stars and in televising the moon landing to over one fifth of the world’s population in 1969, Yarrabandai Creek Homestead invites you to a spectacular evening dining under the hypnotic stars on this date.
+July 2019 marked the 50th Anniversary of the Apollo 11 mission and the first moon landing and the first moon walk by Neil Armstrong and Buzz Aldrin.
+To celebrate this milestone and the important connection of our region to the stars and in televising the moon landing to over one fifth of the world’s population in 1969, Yarrabandai Creek Homestead hosted our first spectacular evening dining under the hypnotic stars on this date.
 Due to the pandemic in 2020, we have had to cancel this event, but look forward to its return on 10th July 2021

-Upon arrival, guests will be treated to drinks and canapés around the campfire with an opportunity to explore our incredible property or relax and mingle with other guests by the warmth of the fire.
-Guests will then be treated to a magical seven course alfresco bush tucker meal prepared by Indigenous Cultural Adventures, served on long white linen covered tables by flickering candlelight.
+Guests will be treated to a magical alfresco fifteen course bush tucker meal provided by new Wiradjuri caterer, Mimosa catering from Young.
 During the dinner, PhD Researcher on the Wiradjuri Cultural Astronomy Project and Director of Dark Skies Downunder, Trevor Leaman, will decode the southern skies and delight with stories about the Aboriginal Dreaming and of the Great Celestial Emu.

-Accommodation in our luxury self contained heritage inspired cabins is available on request.
+Accommodation in our luxury self contained heritage inspired cabins is through our website.